n0mad1k/ops-logger/README.md

 A comprehensive terminal logging solution for red team operations with tmux integration.

+## Info

+Currently the operator log csv works great.
+However, the venbose logging has a sync issue where if you run commands too quickly it may mix up output.
+The recording feature is still a work in progress

 ## Overview

 Ops Logger provides automated logging and recording of terminal sessions during security operations.
 It captures commands, outputs, and full terminal recordings for documentation, evidence gathering, and audit trails.